GGBall: Graph Generative Model on Poincar\'e Ball: Abstract

 \section{Abstract}

 Generating graphs with hierarchical structures remains a fundamental challenge due to the limitations of Euclidean geometry in capturing exponential complexity.
 Here we introduce \textbf{GGBall}, a novel hyperbolic framework for graph generation that integrates geometric inductive biases with modern generative paradigms.
 GGBall combines a Hyperbolic Vector-Quantized Autoencoder (HVQVAE) with a Riemannian flow matching prior defined via closed-form geodesics.
 This design enables flow-based priors to model complex latent distributions, while vector quantization helps preserve the curvature-aware structure of the hyperbolic space.
 We further develop a suite of hyperbolic GNN and Transformer layers that operate entirely within the manifold, ensuring stability and scalability.
-Empirically, our model reduces degree MMD by over 75\% on Community-Small and over 40\% on Ego-Small compared to state-of-the-art baselines, demonstrating an improved ability to preserve topological hierarchies.
+Empirically, GGBall establishes a new state-of-the-art across diverse benchmarks.
+On hierarchical graph datasets, it reduces the average generation error by up to 18\% compared to the strongest baselines.
 These results highlight the potential of hyperbolic geometry as a powerful foundation for the generative modeling of complex, structured, and hierarchical data domains.
-Our code is available at \href{https://github.com/AI4Science-WestlakeU/GGBall}{here}.
+Code is available at: \url{https://github.com/AI4Science-WestlakeU/GGBall}.